sirius-ms/sirius-client-openAPI/client-api_python/README.md

 ### SiriusSDK class

 For more niche functionality and insights, find the SiriusSDK class [here](pysirius_sdk.py).

-### Example code
-Our feedstocks for the conda-forge packages are running an automated minimal test.
-We included the scripts [here](../.updater/clientTests/CondaFeedstockMinimalTests).
-Feel free to take them as example usages of the packages.

 ## Documentation for API Endpoints
 Please click [here](generated/README.md#documentation-for-api-endpoints)